Richard Wagner Ring Cycle, Leipzig | Small Group Tours Germany

 Highlights

 Odyssey offers easy, convenient, and relaxed escorted small group tours across Western Europe and beyond.
-We explore Germany’s incredible natural beauty, its city state and imperial heritage, World Heritage Sites, and world famous cities, all with some truly spectacular scenery along the way on the Wagner program.
-This and more is all waiting to be explored on one of Odyssey’s small group music tours of Germany, designed for the senior traveller, and led by experienced, and enthusiastic like minded people.
+Join us as we explore Austria and Germany's rich cultural and musical heritage across Vienna, Munich, Bayreuth, Leipzig, and Dresden, as well as daytrips to nearby towns and villages.
+Each location offers a unique glimpse into Europe’s imperial heritage, World Heritage sites, and truly breath-taking landscapes, with the highlight being Vienna’s renowned opera scene.
+This and more is all waiting to be explored on one of Odyssey’s small group music tours of Austria and Germany, designed for the senior traveller and led by experienced and enthusiastic guides who share a passion for music and history.

-Richard Wagner's Ring Cycle or Der Ring des Nibelungen ("The Ring of the Nibelung"), is a cycle of four German-language epic music dramas based loosely on characters from the Norse sagas and the epic poem Nibelungenlied.
-Odyssey Traveller's Wagner Ring Cycle Tour gives you the opportunity to see the extraordinary grand operas performed in Richard Wagner's city of birth, Leipzig.
-This 12 day tour includes four concerts (a tetralogy of the entire cycle) at the Oper Leipzig (Leipzig Opera), where the Oper Leipzig opera company, together with the Gewandhouse Orchestra, will perform this famous Wagnerian masterpiece, this is musical theatre for any ring nut.
+Richard Wagner's Ring Cycle, or Der Ring des Nibelungen ("The Ring of the Nibelung"), is a cycle of four German-language epic music dramas based loosely on characters from the Norse sagas and the epic poem Nibelungenlied.
+Odyssey Traveller's 20-day Wagner Ring Cycle Tour gives you the opportunity to see the extraordinary grand operas performed in the world capital of classical music, Vienna.
+Here world-class venues and orchestras bring Wagner's visionary work to life, providing an unparalleled atmosphere that enhances the drama and intensity of this masterpiece, making for a truly unforgettable experience for any music lover.
+Vienna’s abundant tradition of music, opera, and art provides a vivid setting, with the city’s classical architecture, grand palaces, and renowned art collections enriching the experience along the way.

 Of course, there was more to Wagner than the romantic, thrilling notes of his operas.
 The man himself lived a passionate life, which was characterised by turbulent love affairs, financial scandal and a period of political exile.
-In this unique tour, we will not just experience this incredible operatic story, but we will also learn more about Wagner's life and the influences of culture and family on his music, and about other musical greats who worked in the city.
+In this unique tour, we will not just experience this incredible operatic story, but we will also learn more about Wagner's life and the influences of culture and family on his music, and about other musical greats who worked and lived in these cities.

 Der ring is for a maximum of 12 mature and senior travellers on a small group tour, either as couples or solo, accompanied to the magic ring by a tour director to guide you through Wagner's legendary tale.